codewithserr/WeatherAPI/README.md

 - This report appears on a screen

 Next Steps:
-- README will be updated with the steps for running the application
+- README will be updated with the steps for running the application and neccesary dependencies